How To Overcome Food Addiction: Eating For Strength

 What defines addiction?

 The term "food addiction" is somewhat controversial.
 The Diagnostic Statistical Manual of Mental Disorders (DSM) does not include food addiction as a mental health condition.
 The term "addiction" is often exclusively used to describe severe substance use or addictive behavior patterns, like gambling.
-Several definitions have been put forward, some suggesting that addiction is a repetitive, compulsive urge that the ill effects the person engaging in the behavior.
+Several definitions have been put forward, some suggesting that addiction is a repetitive, compulsive urge which produces ill effects on the person engaging in the behavior.

 Under this definition, many behaviors and tendencies qualify as addictions.
 Not acknowledging the intense and overwhelming reality of working through addiction can make healing and growth difficult.
 Recognizing that dependency on food can exist may be the first step to finding healing from this challenge.